Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- Demonstrate the understanding of the structure of the Japanese language and of some issues in linguistic research.
+Students who successfully complete this paper will demonstrate an understanding of the structure of the Japanese language and of some issues in linguistic research.